kkoomen/vim-doge/README.md

 # Getting started

-:warn: If you use a laptop with Apple silicon chip then you might run into an error once you trigger vim-doge.
+:warning: If you use a laptop with Apple silicon chip then you might run into an error once you trigger vim-doge.
 The current solution is to build manually via `npm i --no-save && npm run build:binary:unix`.
 If you're using vim-plug, you can do: